 The rosemary extract is rich in all kinds of bioactive substances like anti-oxidants, and anti-inflammatory agents!
 It is a well-known natural analgesic, but it can also be applied for alleviating arthritic pain as well!

 A study shows that a simple 15-minute massage with rosemary oil administered regularly during a 3-week span decreased the RA discomfort with approximately 50%.
 This is huge as compared to the 12% drop in the controlled placebo group!
 This gives us the opportunity to continue examining the wonderful positive effects of rosemary in treating chronic inflammation and other similar ailments!

 Homeopathy for joint inflammation and arthritis

-- Rhus toxicodendron 9 СН – this homeopathic remedy is suitable for arthritic cases where the pain amplifies during rest – after long hours of sitting or lying down, in the morning when you wake up, etc. Simply take 5 granules before bedtime, and 5 granules in the morning as you get up.
+- Rhus toxicodendron 9 СН – this homeopathic remedy is suitable for arthritic cases where the pain amplifies during rest – after long hours of sitting or lying down; in the morning when you wake up, etc. Simply take 5 pellets before bedtime and 5 pellets in the morning as you get up.

-- Dulcamara 5 (9) СН – this remedy is valuable for people with arthritic and rheumatic pains which are amplified by humidity and low temperatures.
-Take 5 granules every 3-4 hours until you sooth the symptoms.
+- Dulcamara 5 (9) СН – this remedy is valuable for people with arthritic and rheumatic pain which are amplified by humidity and low temperatures.
+Take 5 pellets every 3-4 hours until the symptoms subside.

 - Radium bromatum 9 (15) СН – this substance is recommended for advanced stages of the degenerative processes in the joints, especially in the lower back area (Spondyloarthrosis).
-Take 5 granules daily.
+Take 5 pellets daily.